google/trillian-examples/witness/README.md

   the proof.
 If all checks pass then add the checkpoint to the list maintained for this log.
 If the witness has no previous checkpoint for this log then this checkpoint is considered trust-on-first-use.
-Either way, the witness returns the size of the latest checkpoint it has stored for this log.
+Either way, the witness returns the latest checkpoint it has stored for this log.

 Index
 --------------------------